dfifthgod/dfifthgod/README.md

 ## 🚀 About Me
-My name is Nnabugwu Daniel and I'M ASPIRING WEB DEVELOPER.
+My name is Nnabugwu Daniel and I'M a FRONT-END DEVELOPER.

 ## 🛠 Skills